nikkiricks/antiracism-mern/README.md

 ### Challenges

-- I ran into issues with CORS so spent some time debugging with this [article](https://stackoverflow.com/questions/43871637/no-access-control-allow-origin-header-is-present-on-the-requested-resource-whe)
+I ran into issues with CORS so spent some time debugging with this [article](https://stackoverflow.com/questions/43871637/no-access-control-allow-origin-header-is-present-on-the-requested-resource-whe).

+I realized it may be an Axios issue and found a solution on [this github board](https://github.com/axios/axios/issues/853).

+I finally got it to work by adding in the backend/index.js file the following code:

+`app.use(function(req, res, next) { res.header('Access-Control-Allow-Origin', '*'); res.header('Access-Control-Allow-Headers', 'Origin, X-Requested-With, Content-Type, Accept'); next(); });`